MiguelOlmedoMorell/portfolio/docs/technical-documentation/asd-ste100.md

+# What is the ASD-STE100 Simplified Technical English (STE)?

 > *"ASD-STE100 (STE) is a controlled language developed in the early Eighties (as AECMA Simplified English) to help the users of English-language maintenance documentation understand what they read."*
 >
 > — [ASD](https://www.asd-europe.org/standards-specifications/simplified-technical-english/)